pstefanou12/delphi.ai/README.rst

 The algorithm that we use for this procedure is described in the following paper `A Theoretical and Practical Framework for Classification and Regression from Truncated Samples <https://proceedings.mlr.press/v108/ilyas20a.html>`_.

-When evaluating truncated logistic regression models, the user needs to ``import`` two objects; an oracle, derived from the ``delphi.oracle`` class and the ``TruncatedProbitRegression`` object.
-You can read about selecting and or defining the oracle in <>.
-The ``TruncatedProbitRegression`` module accepts a parameters dictionary that the user can define for running the SGD procedure.
+When evaluating truncated logistic regression models, the user needs two two objects, an oracle, which is a Callable that indicates whether a sample falls within the truncation set, and ``TruncatedProbitRegression`` module.
+The ``TruncatedProbitRegression`` module accepts a parameters object that the user can define for running the PSGD procedure.
 The possible arguments are:

 * ``phi`` (Callable): required argument; callable class that receives num_samples by 1 input ``torch.Tensor``, and returns a num_samples by 1 outputs a num_samples by 1 ``Tensor`` with ``(0, 1)`` representing membership in ``S`` or not.